simplenetes-io/simplenetes/doc/FIRSTPOD.md

 We will see how to create a pod which we also want to work with in development mode when developing our application locally.

-When developing a website, one can use many different backend and build technologies, be it nginx, hugo, expressjs, jekyll, etc.
+When developing a website, one can use many different backend servers and build technologies, be it nginx, hugo, expressjs, jekyll, Make, webpack, etc.

 It is often the case that developers run their projects without using containers when in development mode, but when using Simplenetes it is very straight forward to always run in containers.
 In this way development resembles production environment much better.